-Table 1 lists the products we will work on in this paper.
-We are interested in PC and IT-related products such as telecommunications hardware/infrastructure and software/services as candidates for strategic industries to the Japanese economy in the near future.
+Tables 1 and 2 list the products (and services) we will work on in this paper.
+We are interested in PC and IT-related products such as telecommunications hardware/infrastructure and software/services, as they are candidates for strategic industries to the Japanese economy in the future.
 For the sake of comparison, we also consider automobiles and electronic appliances, since Japan obtained comparative advantage on them in the 1980s.
-We also consider LSI (CPU and memories), since Japan also obtained "imperfect" comparative advantage on LSI memories in the 1980s, and LSI is information-related products.
-Thus, in all, we will consider eight products: telecommunications hardware/infrastructure, telecommunications software/services, PC hardware, PC software, automobiles, electronic appliances, LSI used as CPU for PC, and LSI used for memories of PC.
-As stated in the preceding section, we will be interested in finding the presence of comparative advantages in Japan with automobiles and electronic appliances in the 1970-80s and the absence of comparative advantages with telecommunications hardware/infrastructure, telecommunications software/services, PC hardware, and PC software in the 1980-90s.
+We also consider LSI (CPU and memories), since Japan also obtained imperfect comparative advantage on LSI memories in the 1980s, and LSI is information-related products.
+Thus, we will consider eight products altogether: telecommunications hardware/infrastructure, telecommunications software/services, PC hardware, PC software, automobiles, electronic appliances, LSI used as CPU for PC, and LSI used for memories of PC.
+As stated in the preceding section, we will be interested in finding the presence of comparative advantages in Japan with automobiles and electronic appliances in the 1970-80s, and the absence of comparative advantages with telecommunications hardware/infrastructure, telecommunications software/services, PC hardware, and PC software in the 1980-90s.

-In general, a product has a great many of characteristics, such as physical properties, economic data, utility to users, characteristics in the production process, and so on.
+In general, a product has many characteristics, such as physical properties, economic data, utility to users, characteristics in the production process, and so on.
 We will be concerned with those characteristics which have direct relationships with the level of technology and management.
 In particular, we will compare these eight products from two standpoints: the structure of each of the products and the characteristics of research and development for each of the products.
 In addition, we also compare each of the products in terms of institutional factors affecting free entry and promotion of competition.

-In the second row of Table 1 is entered the location of comparative advantage for each of these products.
+In the second row of each of Tables 1 and 2 is entered the location of comparative advantage for each of these products.
 On one hand, U.S. has comparative advantage on telecommunications software/services, PC hardware and software, and LSI, particularly CPU.
 On the other hand, Japan has comparative advantage on automobiles and electronic appliances.
 Comparative advantage on telecommunications hardware/infrastructure and LSI for memories is shared by U.S. and Japan.